HaraldJoerg/cperl-mode/README.md

 for collecting feeedback from the Perl community: The Emacs mailing lists might have too much "noise" which isn't relevant for Perl programmers at all.

+## Copyright

+As by Emacs conventions, copyright for this branch of cperl-mode.el has been passed to the Free Software Foundation.
+This version will be distributed with a future version of Emacs.